 So what is term life insurance and how does it work?
-With a term life insurance, coverage lasts for a specific number of years and is typically one of the more affordable types of life insurance.
+With a term life insurance policy, coverage lasts for a specific number of years and is typically one of the more affordable types of life insurance.
 For example, a healthy 30-year-old woman could purchase a 20-year Haven Term policy, issued by MassMutual or its subsidiary, C.M.
-Life, with a $250,000 life insurance benefit for starting at $14.99 a month.
+Life, with a $250,000 life insurance benefit starting at $10.87 a month.
 If you die during the term of your policy, your beneficiaries can file a claim with the insurance company to collect the death benefit.

-Permanent life insurance provides coverage that lasts a lifetime, as long as the premium payment is paid.
+A permanent life insurance policy provides coverage that lasts a lifetime, as long as the life insurance premium payment is paid.

 Payouts from either of these types of life insurance are generally not taxable to beneficiaries and not considered taxable income.

 “If you look at the Congressional committee reports from the early 20th century pertaining to this provision of the income tax code, you’ll see that there is this strong concern for ‘widows and orphans,’” says Logan Allec, a CPA and owner of personal finance site Money Done Right.
 “So this exemption of life insurance proceeds is really rooted in social concerns, and this income tax exemption has persisted to this day.”